laravel/docs/upgrade.md

 ### Deprecations

-THe following features are deprecated in 5.2 and will be removed in the 5.3 release in June 2016:
+The following features are deprecated in 5.2 and will be removed in the 5.3 release in June 2016:

 - `Illuminate\Contracts\Bus\SelfHandling` contract.
 Can be removed from jobs.
 - The `lists` method on the Collection, query builder and Eloquent query builder objects has been renamed to `pluck`.
 The method signature remains the same.